855.552.3537 UPLOAD ARTWORK

 “I enjoy the process of creating custom displays that are installed in the Mid-Atlantic area.
 I am fortunate to work with talented designers, project managers, graphic artists, cabinetmakers and installers who take ideas and turn them into reality.”

 Christopher and his wife Amy have three teenager daughters, Emily, Kate and Madeline, and a Shetland Sheepdog, Bodie.
 He coaches travel soccer for his daughters’ two teams, and also enjoys watching and cheering all of the local sports teams, including the Ravens and Orioles.

 Barbara loves playing with her dog Cody.
-She is always happy when going on vacation to the beach and loves spending time with her grandson Jacob.
+She is always happy when going on vacation to the beach and loves spending time with her grandsons Jacob and Simon.